SteveOv/ebop_maven/README.md

 Training is based on the formal-training-dataset which is made up of 250,000 fully synthetic instances split 80:20 between training and validation datasets.
-During training the dataset pipeline includes augmentations which randomly add Gaussian noise and a shift to each instances mags feature.
+During training the dataset pipeline includes augmentations which randomly add Gaussian noise and a shift to each instance's mags feature.
 The augmentations supplement the Dropout layers in mitigating overfitting and expose the model to less than perfect data during training, improving its performance with real data.